Cheeger constants, structural balance, and spectral clustering analysis for signed graphs: Preliminaries

 \subsection{Harary's balance theorem and bipartition}

-The following structure theorem for balance was proved in \cite{Harary53}. \begin{Thm}[Harary's Balance Theorem] A signed graph $\Gamma$ is balanced if and only if there exists a bipartition of $V$ into two disjoint subsets $V_1$ and $V_2$ (one of which may be empty) such that each positive edge connects two vertices of the same subset and each negative edge connects two vertices of different subsets. \end{Thm}
+Recall that $\Gamma$ is called balanced if all cycles in $G$ is positive.
+The following structure theorem for balance was proved in \cite{Harary53}.

+\begin{Thm}[Harary's Balance Theorem] A signed graph $\Gamma$ is balanced if and only if there exists a bipartition of the entire set $V$ into two disjoint subsets $V_1$ and $V_2$ (one of which may be empty) such that each positive edge connects two vertices of the same subset and each negative edge connects two vertices of different subsets. \end{Thm}

 By reversing the signature, Harary gave the antithetical dual result for antibalance.
+Recall that $\Gamma$ is called antibalanced if every odd cycle is negative and every even cycle is positive.

-\begin{Thm}\cite{Harary57} A signed graph $\Gamma$ is antibalanced if and only if there exists a bipartition of $V$ into two disjoint subsets $V_1$ and $V_2$ (one of which may be empty), such that each negative edge connects two vertices of the same subset and each positive edge connects two vertices of different subsets. \end{Thm}
+\begin{Thm}\cite{Harary57} A signed graph $\Gamma$ is antibalanced if and only if there exists a bipartition of the entire set $V$ into two disjoint subsets $V_1$ and $V_2$ (one of which may be empty), such that each negative edge connects two vertices of the same subset and each positive edge connects two vertices of different subsets. \end{Thm}